 The route accommodates all rider-types, from fit riders with beginner technical skills (you can cut the ride short in Gateway after five days) to advanced riders (alternate single track routes between various huts allows riders to extend their trip and offer more challenges) and everything in between.
 The huts are fully stocked with food, water, beer, sleeping bags, cooking supplies, and snacks.
 Riders essentially carry what they need–clothing, repair parts & tools, personal items–to each hut and everything else is exactly where you need it when you arrive.
 The trips are 100 percent self-guided, but the San Juan Hut System provides maps, written daily route descriptions, and GPS tracks.

 One of our favorite parts?
 It’s a creative bike journey from the lush, green mountains to the red kissed desert.
 You and your group decide what gourmet meal to make for dinner each night, what to pack for the designated route each day, and you don’t have to haul a bunch of gear from one hut to the next.
 Trips start in June and culminate October 1 each year.
-Packages start at $695 per person and include: hut accommodations, sleeping bags, camp chairs, a wide variety of food and snacks, beer, custom maps and GPS Tracks, directions, and of course, the adventure of a lifetime.
+Packages include: hut accommodations, sleeping bags, camp chairs, a wide variety of food and snacks, beer, custom maps and GPS Tracks, directions, and of course, the adventure of a lifetime.
 To learn more, visit the San Juan Hut System here and book by calling 970.626.3033.

 Venture from Aspen, Colorado, to our hometown of Telluride, Colorado, this summer with Ryder Walker Alpine Adventures.
 This eight day hiking tour through Colorado explores the region’s finest trails while taking in snow-capped peaks, alpine meadows, freestanding waterfalls, bubbling hot springs and Colorado’s most charming towns.